ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 and IRTF communities.
 This is particularly encouraged in order to ensure algorithm specifications are widely disseminated to facilitate further research.
-Such an internet-draft could also be considered as an Informational RFC, as a first step in the process towards standardization.
+Such an internet-draft could also be considered for publication as an Informational RFC, as a first step in the process towards standardization.
 Such a document would be expected to carry an explicit warning against using the scheme in the global Internet.